aspose-cells/Aspose.Cells-Doc-md/english/pythonnet/developer-guide/cells-formatting/alignment-settings/_index.md

 Like Microsoft Excel, Aspose.Cells for Python via .NET supports merging several cells into one.
 Aspose.Cells for Python via .NET provides two approaches to this task.
 One way is to call the [**cells**](https://reference.aspose.com/cells/python-net/aspose.cells/cells/) collection's [**merge**](https://reference.aspose.com/cells/python-net/aspose.cells/cells/merge) method.
 The [**merge**](https://reference.aspose.com/cells/python-net/aspose.cells/cells/merge) method takes the following parameters to merge the cells:

-- First row: the first row from where to start merging.
+- First row: the first row from which to start merging.
-- First column: the first column from where to start merging.
+- First column: the first column from which to start merging.
 - Number of rows: the number of rows to merge.
 - Number of columns: the number of columns to merge.